 We strongly encourage majors to take at least one year of mathematics and physics.
 Students planning graduate studies in any area of biology should also include organic chemistry.
-We encourage majors to seek opportunities for independent research with faculty members, through Research in Biology, honors research and the Summer Science Scholars Program.
+We encourage majors to seek opportunities for independent research with faculty members, through Research in Biology (BIOL 385, 386) honors research and the Summer Science Scholars Program.

 The Honors Program in biology is an exciting opportunity for students to perform research in collaboration with a faculty member of the Department of Biology.
-Prior to enrollment in senior honors, students are ordinarily expected to complete at least one semester of Research in Biology (BIOL 385, 386), although two semesters are recommended, and participate in the Summer Science Scholars Program.
+Prior to enrollment in senior honors, students are expected to complete at least one semester of Research in Biology (BIOL 385, 386), although two semesters are recommended, and participate in the Summer Science Scholars Program.
 Students must have an overall GPA of at least 3.33 and a GPA of 3.33 in biology.

 The following courses are cross-listed in the biology department to satisfy natural-sciences diversification:

 ENVS 112 Introduction to Environmental Studies